-In Year 11 we are not focussing on gaining NCEA Level 1.
-Instead, students will sit some internal NCEA standards (topics) to understand and experience NCEA within various courses.
+In Year 11 we are focussing on the completion of NCEA literacy, numeracy and the Year 11 Diploma.
 Some courses will offer NCEA Level 2 credits in Year 11.
 These results will be carried over to Year 12 and count towards NCEA level 2 certificate.